North East Border Collie Association - NEBCA

 In the sixties and early seventies, there were at most a dozen sheep dog trials in the northeast.
 The best attended ones depended on the presence of handlers outside New England, men like the Pulfer brothers, George Conboy, Lewis Pence, Thurman Platfoot, Paul Coy, Carroll Schaffner, and, later on, Bob Childress, Ivan Weir, and Jim Bob McEwen.
 During those years a regional Border Collie club was formed, but it didn’t last.
 Read more History »

-The Fall Foliage Championship will be held in Bath, NH this year.
+The Fall Foliage Championship will be held in Harford, PA this year.
 This is a great opportunity to see top dog/handler teams from the northeast US and Canada competing on a challenging course.
 Read more about the Fall Foliage »

 The Border Collie